moyicat/moyicat.github.io/_posts/2015-07-30-mobile-topic-page-redesign.md

 ### Others Tests

 Testing is a core part of Graphiq design.
-We keep a brief record of all the tests we ran on a [Tumblr blog](http://graphiqeng.com/){:target="_blank"}.
-It's not as organized as it's mainly a internal knowledge-sharing platform, but if you are interested in our day-to-day user tests, [check it out &#8594;](http://graphiqeng.com/){:target="_blank"}
+We kept a brief record of all the tests we ran on a [Tumblr blog](http://graphiqeng.com/){:target="_blank"} before we got acquired.
+It's not as organized as it's mainly a internal knowledge-sharing platform, but if you are interested in our day-to-day user tests, check it out.